cuicorey/FINA4350-GroupProject/docs/README.md

     s3 FinBert score:  0.3602

 ### Conclusion
-What has been mentioned above is the method we use to conduct sentiment analysis on finanical reports and earnings call transcripts.
-The follow-up analysis will be based on company-level, industry-level, and geographical-level.
+What has been mentioned above is the methods we use to conduct sentiment analysis on finanical reports and earnings call transcripts.
+The further analysis will be conducted to find impact of COVID-19 on company level, industr level, and geographical level through statistics models and data visualization.